-- Time: 6-7 minutes - Time violations (30 second grace period-7:30 can place first, 7:35 cannot) (deduct points for any significant deviation from optimal time frame). - Students may not step away from performance spot - Entertaining. passionate, easy to follow - Your opinion on the topic should not influence the ranking.
+- Time: 6- 7 minutes - Time violations should not place first (30 second grace period-7:30 can place first, 7:35 cannot). - Students may not step away from performance spot - Entertaining, passionate, easy to follow - Your opinion on the topic should not influence the ranking.